 3. Are you aware of upcoming industry changes?

-From the Tenants Fee Act, the Renters Reform Bill to the current ROPA consultation, a lot is happening in the lettings industry.
+From the Tenants Fee Act, the Renters Reform Bill to the Building Safety Act and Fire Safety Act, a lot is happening in the lettings industry.

 The Government have been consistent in their aim to professionalise the lettings market, as tenants become a more significant source of voting power.